-The H1 2020 Interim Report includes a charge in the amount receivable from Co-operative Group for tax losses surrendered (a "Surrendered Loss Debtor") of £47.8 million (as at 31 December 2019: £47.8 million), this having been prepared on a basis consistent with the Loss Sharing Deed.
+The Bank's Annual Report and Accounts 2018, which include a group relief debtor of £32.9 million as at 31 December 2018 (as at 31 December 2017: £71.6 million), have been prepared on a basis consistent with the Loss Sharing Deed.
 The Bank receives payment from Co-operative Group when Co-operative Group realises the benefit of the losses surrendered and at the corporation tax rate at which the benefit is realised.

-PACE Trustees Limited - Pensions Deed
+Pensions Deed